zaro0508/packer-ami-template/README.md

 * Request an IAM account in [Imagecentral](https://github.com/Sage-Bionetworks/imagecentral-infra)
 * Change password and set up MFA
-* Create a Keypair
+* Create an Access Key
-* Add your access code and secrety key to `~/.aws/credentials`, using a profile such as "imagecentral.jsmith"
+* Add your access code and secret key to `~/.aws/credentials`, using a profile such as "imagecentral.jsmith"
 * Authenticate with `awsmfa`, for example `awsmfa -i imagecentral.jsmith -t jsmith@imagecentral`
 * Finally, get the correct role ARN for the PackerServiceRole then add the following:
 ```